elatalhm/how-to-install-sgx/README.md

 # Instructions
 1. Subscribe to Intel PCS and get an API key using the instructions [here](https://www.intel.com/content/www/us/en/developer/articles/guide/intel-software-guard-extensions-data-center-attestation-primitives-quick-install-guide.html) under "*Subscribe to the Intel PCS*.
 Stop following the instructions there once you have your API key.
-2. Install a specific *supported* nodejs version using the instructions [here](https://github.com/nodesource/distributions/wiki/How-to-select-the-Node.js-version-to-install)
+2. Install a specific *supported* nodejs version using the instructions [here](https://github.com/nodesource/distributions/wiki/How-to-select-the-Node.js-version-to-install#instructions-for-debian-systems)
     - Supported nodejs versions at the time of writing are `>= 18.17.0 <= 18.19.1 || >= 20.0.0 <= 20.11.1 || >= 21.0.0 <= 21.5.0`.
 If you try to install the PCCS package without a supported nodejs version, you'll get an error showing the supported versions in this format.
 They can also be found [here](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/main/QuoteGeneration/pccs/README.md#how-to-install)).
     - The reason we need to install nodejs using `apt` is that the `sgx-dcap-pccs` package (which we'll install below) needs it as a requirement, so if we install nodejs some other way (e.g., using the "recommended" methods [here](https://nodejs.org/en/download/package-manager)), it'll pull an old version of nodejs as a dependency.
 We can probably work around that, but I'd rather keep the installation clean.

+    For completeness, I'll put the exact commands I ran (at the time of writing) here:
+    ````bash
+    curl -fsSL https://deb.nodesource.com/setup_20.x -o nodesource_setup.sh
+    sudo -E bash nodesource_setup.sh
+    apt-cache policy nodejs # this will give you a list of available versions
+    sudo apt install nodejs=21.5.0-1nodesource1 # this is the latest 21.x version supported by SGX
+    ````

-3. `sudo apt install cracklib-runtime`
+4. `sudo apt install cracklib-runtime`
-4. If you don't have `python3` and `build-essential`, install them and make sure `python` points to python3.
+5. If you don't have `python3` and `build-essential`, install them and make sure `python` points to python3.
-5. Add the Intel SGX package repo to apt:
+6. Add the Intel SGX package repo to apt:
     ```
     $ sudo su
     # echo 'deb [arch=amd64] https://download.01.org/intel-sgx/sgx_repo/ubuntu focal main' > /etc/apt/sources.list.d/intel-sgx.list